Ismail Abdul-Ganiyu: International career

-In 2014, Abdul-Ganiyu was a member of the Ghana U-23 team.
-He was a member of the Black Meteors squad that lost to Nigeria by 1–0 during the official opening of the newly built Akpa Ibom Stadium in Uyo on 7 November 2014.
+In 2014, Abdul-Ganiyu was a member of the Ghana under-23 team.
+He was part of the Black Meteors squad that faced Nigeria during the official opening of the newly built Godswill Akpabio International Stadium in Uyo on 7 November 2014, with Ghana losing the match 1–0.

-In May 2016, he was called up to the Ghana A' national team ahead of the 2016 MS&AD Cup against Japan under-23 team.
-The MS&AD Cup is organized by an international friendly match organized by MS&AD Insurance Group, with the 2016 edition also being used to raise funds for the victims of the 2016 Kumamoto earthquakes.
-Abdul-Ganiyu started the match, however Ghana lost by 3–0 to Japan U-23.
+In May 2016, Abdul-Ganiyu was called up to the Ghana A' national team for the MS&AD Cup against the Japan under-23 team.
+The match formed part of preparations for Japan ahead of the 2016 Summer Olympics and was also used to raise funds for victims of the 2016 Kumamoto earthquakes.
+Abdul-Ganiyu started the match as Ghana lost 3–0 to Japan.

-In March 2021, Abdul-Ganiyu was handed his first Ghana national team call up by head coach, C. K. Akonnor, for Ghana's final two 2021 African Cup of Nations qualifiers against South Africa and São Tomé and Príncipe.
-On 25 March 2021, he made his debut for the Black Stars, starting in the AFCON qualifiers against South Africa which ended in a 1–1 draw.
+In March 2021, Abdul-Ganiyu received a call-up to the senior Ghana national football team by head coach C. K. Akonnor, for the 2021 Africa Cup of Nations qualifiers against South Africa and São Tomé and Príncipe.
+He made his senior international debut on 25 March 2021, starting in central defence alongside Nicholas Opoku in a 1–1 draw with South Africa at the FNB Stadium in Johannesburg.
+The result secured Ghana's qualification for the 2021 Africa Cup of Nations.

+Abdul-Ganiyu retained his place in the starting line-up for Ghana's final qualifier against São Tomé and Príncipe on 28 March, helping Ghana to a 3–1 victory in Accra as the Black Stars finished top of their qualifying group.
+On 12 June 2021, he made his third senior international appearance in a friendly against Ivory Coast at the Cape Coast Sports Stadium.
+He came on as a second-half substitute for Alexander Djiku as Ghana played out a goalless draw.